AliAskarovPy/AliAskarovPy/README.md

-## Hi there 👋 Im MuhammadAli Asqarov Python Backend Developer
+## Hi there 👋 Im MuhammadAli Asqarov, Python Backend Developer

 <!--
 **MuhammadAliAsqarov/MuhammadAliAsqarov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.